 Glue guns come in all sizes, from a mini-gun just a few inches long to industrial pistol-grip models.
 While some manufacturers offer battery-powered glue guns, most models are plug-in units powered by standard home power outlets.

 There are a number of options to consider when you choose a glue gun.

-- High temperature or low?
-If you’re working with children or on delicate materials, choose a low-temperature gun, which melts the glue sticks at about 250 degrees F. High-temperature guns, suited for bonding more substantial materials like wood, operate at around 380 degrees F—a significant difference.
+- High-temperature vs. low-temperature gun: If you are working with children or on delicate materials, choose a low-temperature gun, which melts the glue sticks at about 250 degrees Fahrenheit.
+High-temperature guns, suited for bonding more substantial materials such as wood, operate at around 380 degrees—a significant difference.
 Dual-temperature guns offer both options and usually cost just slightly more.

-- Trigger feed or manual feed?
-Another feature to consider is whether you want a trigger-fed gun or a push-fed model.
+- Trigger-feed vs. manual-feed gun: Another feature to consider is whether you want a trigger-fed gun or a push-fed model.
 With the trigger feed, you slip the glue stick into the hole at the back of the gun, and each pull of the trigger advances the stick into the heater and out through the nozzle.
-Trigger-free models are even simpler: You simply push the glue stick with your thumb.
+Trigger-free models are also simple; you push the glue stick with your thumb.

 The glue is surprisingly strong and has great staying power, even out in the elements.
 It bonds immediately and cools to the touch relatively quickly.
-For people bored with the usual clear glue, the sticks are available in different colors and even impregnated with glitter.
+For people bored with usual clear glue, sticks are available in different colors and some come impregnated with glitter.